GENERAL DATA PROTECTION REGULATION READINESS

 Dynamic Signal's GDPR Compliance Overview

-Dynamic Signal began our GDPR journey in 2017 by partnering with Navigant Consulting, an independent specialty consulting firm whose professional services include dispute, investigative, economic, operational, risk management technology, financial and regulatory advisory solutions.
-Navigant has a specialty in regulatory compliance and privacy.
-The Navigant team consists of privacy consultants who formerly worked for the European Data Protection Supervisor's office and the Federal Bureau of Investigation.
+Dynamic Signal began our GDPR journey in 2017 by partnering with Ankura (formerly known as Navigant Consulting), an independent specialty consulting firm whose professional services include dispute, investigative, economic, operational, risk management technology, financial and regulatory advisory solutions.
+Ankura has a specialty in regulatory compliance and privacy.
 The readiness program contains privacy management activities that map directly back to the articles set forth in GDPR and align with guidance provided by EU data protection authorities, as outlined below.

 - Privacy Shield – Having ensured that our internal policies and practices conform to the Privacy Shield principles (www.privacyshield.gov), we have self-certified with the EU-U.S. and Swiss-U.S. Privacy Shield self-certification program operated by the U.S. Department of Commerce.
 Also, as we provide for in our Data Protection Addendum, if Privacy Shield is no longer recognized as a legitimate basis for the transfer of Personal Data outside the EU, then we offer to our customers the EU Standard Contractual Clauses for such transfers.

-- Data Privacy Impact Assessments (DPIAs) – We completed and will continue to assess the DPIA for our platform, and are evaluating other internal processes for the need to conduct DPIAs where those processes are high-risk to data subjects.
-Such DPIAs are conducted based on the requirements in Article 35 of the GDPR.
-Our DPIA process and template takes into account guidance form the CNIL (French Data Protection Authority) and guidance from the Article 29 Working Party.
+- Data Privacy Impact Assessments (DPIAs) – We completed and will continue to assess the DPIA for our platform, and are evaluating other internal processes for the need to conduct DPIAs related to product enhancements.

 - Data Security – Dynamic Signal is continuing to enhance policies and procedures to help minimize risks of improper use or protection of personal data, including information security, incident response and disaster recovery plans.